mid2SUPAERO/ecoHALE/doc/tutorials/struct.rst

   OAS_prob.setup()

 First we set up the problem using OASProblem's built-in method and add optimization parameters.
-We set our design variables as the b-spline control points for the thickness distribution with bounds between 0.001 and 0.25 meters.
+We set our design variables as the b-spline control points for the thickness distribution with bounds at 0.001 and 0.25 meters.
 We then set the constraint to not allow the KS aggregated stress measures to fail while we minimize structural weight.

 Note that the objective and thickness control points have a scaler value which internally multiplies the values that the optimizer sees.